hankkkwu/Coursera_SDC_specialization/Introduction_to_Self-Driving_Cars/Course1FinalProject/README.md

 4. Assign `alpha` to the the steering angle equation.

-Here are the result using Pure Pursuit controller:
+Here is the result using Pure Pursuit controller:

 [![result video](http://img.youtube.com/vi/6A55QLBNous/0.jpg)](https://www.youtube.com/watch?v=6A55QLBNous "PID + Pure Pursuit Controller")